KHTS FM 98.1 & AM 1220 – A Radio Station History

 News Director: Dave Ulmer

 A.J.
-Morgan (Vytas Safronikas – now a news reporter at KNX-AM) started part time as a DJ Saturday’s 10am-3pm, then shifted to full time afternoon news soon after.
+Morgan (Vytas Safronikas – later a news reporter at KNX-AM) started part time as a DJ Saturday’s 10am-3pm, then shifted to full time afternoon news soon after.
 Dave Ulmer left after about 6 months and AJ became the stations news director.

 KBET covered High School Football, Basketball and many other local events.